MegapolisPlayer/openArabTools/openArabTools/docs/README.md

 In order to access documentation for sections of oAT, check the README files in the folders.

 - graphics/ - information for graphical tools
-- types/ - LightColor information
+- types/ - LightColor and enums information
 - utils/ - information about Utils namespace and other utilities
 - internal/ - Internal documentation, not yet completed.